Syrian Civil War Fast Facts

 February 13, 2014 - The Organization for the Prohibition of Chemical Weapons tells CNN that Syria has shipped out 11% of its chemical weapons stockpile, falling far short of the February 5 deadline to have all such arms removed from the country.

-February 15, 2014 - A second round of peace talks ends in Geneva, Switzerland, with little progress in ending Syria's civil war.

-February 23, 2014 - The UN Security Council unanimously passes a resolution boosting access to humanitarian aid in Syria.
-The resolution also calls for an end to the violence and condemns al Qaeda-affiliated terror attacks.

-June 3, 2014 - President Bashar al-Assad is re-elected receiving 88.7% of the vote in the country's first election since civil war broke out in 2011.
+June 3, 2014 - Al-Assad is re-elected, reportedly receiving 88.7% of the vote in the country's first election since civil war broke out in 2011.

 September 22-23, 2014 - The US and allies launch airstrikes against ISIS targets in Syria, focusing on the city of Raqqa.

-March 19, 2015 - After reports that the Assad regime used chlorine gas as part of an attack in the town of Sarmin which killed six civilians, US Secretary of State John Kerry calls for an investigation into the allegations.

 September 14-15, 2015 - A Pentagon spokesperson says the Russian military appears to be attempting to set up a forward operating base in western Syria, in the area around the port city of Latakia.
-Russian President Vladimir Putin says that Russia is supporting the Syrian government in its fight against ISIS' "terrorist aggression."
+Russian President Vladimir Putin says that Russia is supporting the Syrian government in its fight against ISIS.

 October 30, 2015 - White House spokesman Josh Earnest says that the US will be deploying "less than 50" Special Operations forces, who will be sent to Kurdish-controlled territory in northern Syria.
 The American troops will help local Kurdish and Arab forces fighting ISIS with logistics and are planning to bolster their efforts.